-Maryellen Mooney is a communications executive with more than 15 years of experience working both in-house and as an external public relations consultant.
-She develops and implements effective media relations and thought leadership strategies for a range of the firm’s clients and leads the firm’s work in the healthcare industry.
+Maryellen Mooney is a senior communications executive with more than 20 years of experience working both in-house and as an external public relations consultant.
+She develops and implements effective media relations and thought leadership strategies for a range of the firm’s clients.

-Mooney designs and executes campaigns for several nationally-recognized health organizations, including RWJBarnabas Health, Hospital for Special Surgery and Intermountain Healthcare, ranging from consumer awareness efforts to industry outreach on transformative patient care.
+Mooney has designed and executed campaigns for several nationally-recognized health organizations, including RWJBarnabas Health, Hospital for Special Surgery and Intermountain Healthcare, ranging from consumer awareness efforts to industry outreach on transformative patient care.

 She has been instrumental in positioning professional services firms, such as AmLaw 100 law firm Alston & Bird and leading executive recruiter Witt/Kieffer, as resources for major media, broadening the reputation of key capabilities and positioning executives as insightful industry experts and thought leaders.